MCP for Enterprise AI Automation: What Actually Works in 2026 | UData Blog

 The MCP hype cycle is over — and what survived is more useful than the original pitch.
 Here's how enterprise teams are using Model Context Protocol to build reliable AI automation.

-A post titled "MCP is dead; long live MCP" hit the top of Hacker News this week with 139 points and nearly 150 comments.
+A post titled "MCP is dead; long live MCP" hit the top of Hacker News with 139 points and nearly 150 comments.
 The author's argument: the first wave of MCP hype was largely misguided, but the technology itself — used correctly — is genuinely valuable for enterprise-grade AI automation.
-After months of working with clients on MCP-based pipelines, we agree with most of that take, and it's worth unpacking what actually holds up.
+After months of working with clients on MCP-based pipelines, we agree with most of that take.

 What Went Wrong with the First Wave of MCP